Somalia: Two mothers’ impossible decision

 More than 20 million people are facing starvation in Somalia, Nigeria, South Sudan and Yemen.

-With famine already declared in South Sudan, families in parts of Africa and Yemen now urgently need help, including nearly 1.4 million children facing death from severe malnutrition.
+Families in parts of Africa and Yemen now urgently need help, including nearly 1.4 million children facing death from severe malnutrition.